ausaf-a/eveusb/README.md

 ![](./badusb.png)

-BadUSB Exploit PoC using Digispark Attiny85 board.
+BadUSB Exploit proof of concept using Digispark Attiny85 board.
 Useful for executing payloads on unlocked machines.

 # Motivation
 Human Interface Devices (HIDs) are generally trusted by most personal computer systems.
 Host operating systems do not ask users for permission before allowing a new keyboard or mouse to send in input after being plugged in.